chhylp123/FMtree/README.md

 * Mouse genome including 2.73 billion characters can be found in: ftp://ftp.ensembl.org/pub/release-89/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.primary_assembly.fa.gz.
 Please note that before building the index for mouse genome, users should preprocess it using the program named "preprocess".
 By utilizing this program, any character which does not belong {a, c, g, t, A, C, G, T} is randomly converted to one of {a, c, g, t, A, C, G, T}.

 * Human genome including 3.16 billion characters can be found in: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/human_g1k_v37.fasta.gz.
-Please note that before building the index for mouse genome, users should preprocess it utilizing the program named "preprocess".
-This program will remove the the characters which not belong to {a, c, g, t, A, C, G, T}.
+Please note that before building the index for human genome, users should preprocess it using the program named "preprocess".
+By utilizing this program, any character which does not belong {a, c, g, t, A, C, G, T} is randomly converted to one of {a, c, g, t, A, C, G, T}.

 * Dna.200MB consists of 209.72 million characters from Pizza&Chili corpus can be found in: http://pizzachili.dcc.uchile.cl/texts/dna/dna.200MB.gz.
-Note that since this file is not formated by fasta format, users should manually remove the characters which not belong to {a, c, g, t, A, C, G, T}.
+Note that since this file is not formated by fasta format, users should manually convert the characters which not belong to {a, c, g, t, A, C, G, T}.

 API